 Green Select EGCG

 This is a trademarked version of green tea found in Leptigen.
 This form is supposed to be better absorbed than “regular” green tea.
 Another name for this ingredient is Green Select Phytosome.
-I found one study showing Green Select Phytosome helped people lose weight.
-I review that study in greater detail in my review of SlimQuick so see that for further details.
-I could not tell how much Green Select EGCG is in Leptigen.
+One study showing Green Select Phytosome helped people lose weight.

 - Sphaeranthus indicus